MonsieurCo/requestbin-like/README.md

 # requestbin-like
-a self hosted shitty api to do CTF
+A self hosted shitty api to do CTF

+All the docker thing and the waitress is not working because i am lazy for now